Ergus/ExtraeWin/Readme.md

 Limitations
 -----------

-- As this is intended to be multiplatform it is not possible to use function interception in a portable way.
+- As this is intended to be multi-platform it is not possible to use function interception in a portable way.

 - Due to the nature of the implementation sometimes the trace files